Zeeshan13/Zeeshan13/README.md

 ## 🚀 About Me

-🎓 **Currently pursuing MS in Analytics** with specialization in Applied Machine Intelligence at Northeastern University
+🎓 **Recent MS Analytics Graduate** with specialization in Applied Machine Intelligence from Northeastern University
 💡 **Former Embedded Design Engineer** with hands-on experience in hardware design, data analysis, and process optimization
 📝 **IEEE Published Researcher** with proven expertise in applying data-driven methodologies to complex engineering problems
 🏆 **Academic Collaborator** - Contributing to social impact research through partnership with Kids at Risk Action (KARA)